Drive

 With an externally chargeable battery, a PHEV is much closer to the ownership and driving experience of an EV.

 Compared to its hybrid sibling, the Kia Sorento PHEV’s battery is more than nine times the capacity.
-Think of the battery-pack as a fuel tank for electricity, so the bigger it is, the further you can travel.
 In plug-in hybrids, in EV mode the use of the electric motor is prioritised until the battery is depleted, after which the car works more like a regular hybrid, with petrol engine and electric motor working together more frequently for propulsion and to keep a minimum charge in the battery.

 It’s the solution to range anxiety while still enjoying many of the EV advantages.
 You’ll just need to charge a PHEV more often than a fully electric car in order to keep running on electricity.

-Some PHEVs have a phenomenal combined petrol/EV range, such as the BYD Sealion 6 PHEV’s theoretical 1300km distance between refills.
-Though to do that, you’ll need to stop regularly to recharge the battery.
+Some PHEVs have a phenomenal combined petrol/EV range, such as the BYD Sealion 6 PHEV’s theoretical 1300km distance between refills and charges.
+Though to achieve anything close to that, you’ll need to stop regularly to recharge the battery.

 As with EVs, PHEV owners report that they habitually plug their cars in to charge overnight as they would a mobile phone, except they don’t worry about being left stranded if they occasionally forget to recharge their cars.